arXiv/html_feedback/README.md

 Start the server by `python(python3) app.py` or `flask --app app run`

-## Details about the features
+## Features
-1. Develop abase on Spark, backend use Python and CSS use bootstrap with ArXiv defualr css.
+1. Develop web base on Flask, backend on Python, CSS on  bootstrap with ArXiv defualt css , and database on SQLite.

 2. Screenshot (Use Html2canvas)